-4.1.2 CVs and Job Descriptions
+4.1.3 CVs and Job Descriptions

-One-page CVs or job descriptions for each of the key project staff named in the application form and budget.
-If you cannot secure a CV from a named Project Staff member, please provide an explanation, along with a summary of the skills and experience of the team member concerned.
+One-page CVs or job descriptions for each of the project beneficiary/ies and project principals named in the application form and budget.
+If you cannot secure a CV from a named individual, please provide an explanation why, along with a summary of the skills and experience of the team member and/or team members (if applying for funding as a group) concerned.